New Jersey Legal Document

 Who Can Apply Anyone – you, family, friend, or professional service

-Key Rule for New Jersey Birth Certificates
+Key Rule for New Jersey Single Status Affidavits

 • The certificate must bear the seal and signature of the state or county legal documents official.